aesparzas/ChannelsNotifications/README.md

 shown in the index page (no login required).
 The notifications appear in the dropdown (limited to 8, ordered from newer to older) accesed via the badge in the navbar.
-If a notification is clicked in there, its read status is set to `True` and the page is reloaded.
+If a notification is clicked in there, its read status is set to `True` and the notification info is reloaded.
 You can notice read notifications by its background color being white (unread are yellow.)

 ## Deployment